Discovering the Yorkshire Dales

 Reeth

 While staying in your cottage in the Yorkshire Dales, break away from the luxury of the roaring fire and visit the pretty village of Reeth.
-En-route, you will experience some of England’s most scenic views, all just on your doorstep!
+En-route, you will experience some of England’s most scenic views, all just on your doorstep of your Yorkshire Holiday Cottages!

 The many tea rooms are busy all year round, and a great stop off perhaps after a stroll along the river.
 Interesting craft shops produce traditional local products, preserving the heritage of the Yorkshire Dales.
 There is a spectacular large village green at the heart of the village where a market is held every Friday.

-As you start to head up into the Dale, you will notice the change in scenery from kerbstones to drystone walls.
-Take gentle strolls over the Swing Bridge and along the River Swale, or day-long routes for the hardier walker to take in all the scenic views!
+As you start to head up into the Yorkshire Dales, you will notice the change in scenery from kerbstones to drystone walls.
+Take gentle strolls over the Swing Bridge and along the River Swale, or day-long routes for the hardier walker to take in all the scenic views before returning to the luxury of your cottage in the Yorkshire Dales.

 cottages in the yorkshire dales